 That is why it’s not a good idea to rely on one source of income.
-Get income from multiple sources.
-Diversify your income just as you would your investments.
+Get income from multiple sources, and diversify your income just as you would your investments.

 Start a side hustle or business.
-Drive for Uber or Lyft.
-Get a part-time job.
+Drive for Uber or Lyft or take on a part-time job.
 You have to have some skill somebody out there needs.
 Otherwise, you wouldn’t have a job.

-If a reason you hate your job is that overtime already consumes your life, this part may be difficult.
+If you hate your job because overtime already consumes your life, this part may be difficult.
 In that case, look to the expenses side.

 Here is an informative video from Bob Lotich of seedtime.com.

-You’ve got to break out of that rut, though.
-You’ve got to do something.
-What you keep telling yourself if correct: That’s no way to live.
+You’ve got to break out of that rut, though, and you’ve got to do something.
+What you keep telling yourself is correct: That’s no way to live.